Skip to content

 Why duplicate templates?

-• Save time: No need to build similar templates from scratch - saves 2-3 hours per template
+• Save time: Skip rebuilding similar templates from scratch - you’ll save 2-3 hours per template

-• Keep consistency: Start with the same basic process structure but make small changes
+• Keep consistency: Start with the same foundation but tweak for specific needs

-• Create versions: Make different versions for different teams or situations (e.g., Sales vs. Marketing onboarding)
+• Create versions: Different teams often need their own spin (think Sales vs. Marketing onboarding)

-• Test changes safely: Make changes to the copy without messing up the original template in Tallyfy
+• Test changes safely: Experiment on the copy - your original template in Tallyfy stays untouched

 Duplication process

-1. Go to the Library section where your templates are listed in Tallyfy
+1. Go to the Templates section where your templates live in Tallyfy

 2. Find the template you want to copy